apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 1. It must be a song I really liked from that particular month.
 This may mean I discovered it in that month, or having some heavy rotations during the month.

 2. After featuring a song from a certain artist, I can't feature another of their song for another ~~12 months~~ 6 months.
 Out of all the rules this will be the one that I will enforce on myself as a hard constraint. ~~The 12 months is an arbitrary number which might change at some point, but will try to at least make it a point to not repeat artists unless I really like their song in that month.~~ Ended up shortening this period because 12 months is a bit too long that I may already get back on a cycle to really listening to someone again.
 And life is too short for such constraints anyway.

 3. A softer rule related to the one previous -- I will (try to) not feature songs from artists that were picked as my latest AOTY (see [here](/posts/music/aoty)), and discourage ones that were AOTY at some point before as well.

 4. I will prioritise songs that were released more recently.
 Ultimately I will still prefer songs I like, but may give some bias towards more recent songs a bit more.

 ---

+## May 2025 - _A Lot's Gonna Change_ by Weyes Blood

+Not much to say but the fact that the entirety of _Titanic Rising_ is an incredible one, and one that I feel gives a really good vibe to what her style is about.
+I find her like a less rock version of The Last Dinner Party, and I don't know what exactly draws me to this genre so much.
+Maybe it's the diversion from the modern pop, or maybe it's just the want for some older ounds with a new spin.

+The opener _A Lot's Gonna Change_ is a meaningful track about growing up and trying to cope with that.
+And I find this quite a relatable track in a lot of ways.
+Not to mention that it's also a banger.

+Other shoutouts:

+- _Passionate Goodbye_ by Psy.
+For reasons I cannot say, I have been getting into Psy lately even if about ten years too late.
+Outside of _Gangnam Style_, it turns out he has some other bangers also.

+- _Lazarus_ by Porcupine Tree.
+An older one but popped up on my playlist again recently.

+## April 2025 - _Close to You_ by Gracie Abrams

+First off, going to give a shoutout to _Forever Howlong_ by Black Country, New Road which is a new album released this month.
+It's my AoTY so far this year, but alas, I have already shouted out _Bestie_ earlier in the year, so I'm gonna go for the artist I got quite hyped about this month.

+But anyway, Gracie Abrams.
+She's a bit of a controversial singer for a number of reasons.
+I personally don't think her music is bad, and if anything I find her latest album an alright pop album.
+It might not have been AoTY material but it's definitely a relaxing listen and quite fun at points.

+Other shoutouts:

+- _Ankles_ by Lucy Dacus.
+Her album is, in complete honesty, a bit flat compared to some of her previous works, but still a good work nonetheless. _Ankles_ was the lead single, and seems like an easy pick, but it really is my favourite track from the album.

+## March 2025 - _Real Life_ by The Marias

+Other shoutouts:

+- _John L_ by black midi.

+- _Lovesick_ by Alice Phoebe Lou.

+- _Everything is Embarassing_ by Sky Ferreira.

+- _สัญญาหน้าฝน_ by Carabao.

+- ~~_A Lot's Gonna Change_ by Weyes Blood.~~

+- _How Bad Do U Want Me_ by Lady Gaga.

 ## February 2025 - _Besties_ by Black Country, New Road